dynatrace-oss-contrib/opentelemetry-specification/specification/data-semantic-conventions.md

 * `inproc`: Signals that there is only in-process communication not using a "real" network protocol in cases where network attributes would normally be expected.
 Usually all other network attributes can be left out in that case.
 * `other`: Something else (not IP-based).

+**net.peer.name**, **net.host.name**:
-**peer.name**, **host.name**: For IP-based communication, the name should be the host name that was used to look up the IP adress in `peer.ip` (e.g., `"example.com"` if connecting to an URL `https://example.com/foo`).
+For IP-based communication, the name should be the host name that was used to look up the IP adress in `peer.ip` (e.g., `"example.com"` if connecting to an URL `https://example.com/foo`).
 If that is not available, reverse-lookup of the IP can be used to obtain it.
-If `sock.transport` is `"unix"` or `"pipe"`, the absolute path to the file representing it should be used.
+If `net.transport` is `"unix"` or `"pipe"`, the absolute path to the file representing it should be used.
 If there is no such file (e.g., anonymous pipe), the name should explicitly be set to the empty string to distinguish it from the case where the name is just unknown or not covered by the instrumentation.